We encourage all chemistry students to become involved with research. The benefits are many:

 - CHEM 290: Sophomore Research - you can take CHEM 290 for credit in the sophomore year.
 The credit earned through CHEM 290 counts towards the GPA, but does not apply to the 120 hour minimum for graduation.

 - CHEM 490: Senior Research - you may take this course for 1 – 3 credits per semester with a maximum of 6 credits.
 ACS approval requires a minimum 3 credits in this course.
 The major writing requirement may be fulfilled by enrolling concurrently in CHEM 490W.
+Chem 490 students will have to attend the Chemistry seminars on Friday afternoons.

 - CHEM 495/496: Honors Research - open to students who meet guidelines set by the College and have the permission of their research advisor.
+Chem 495/496 students will have to attend the Chemistry seminars on Friday afternoons.

-Students are sometimes interested in research projects conducted in other departments, especially VIMS or applied science.
+Students are sometimes interested in research projects conducted in other departments, especially VIMS or Applied Science.
 We have developed guidelines for this sort of project.
 The research must be chemically oriented and approved by the department.
 Consult with the Director of Undergraduate Research for details.